Destinations Greece The Cyclades Santorini

 Santorini

-The 10-kilometre cliff-edge path from Fira to Oia — through Firostefani, Imerovigli, past Skaros Rock, along the ridge to Oia.
+The 10-kilometre cliff-edge path from Fira to Oia, through Firostefani and Imerovigli, past Skaros Rock, along the ridge into Oia.
 Three to four hours depending on stops.
-Almost entirely paved; some elevation change in the Imerovigli section.
-Walk early — start by 8 a.m. before the sun and the cruise crowds.
-Take water and sunscreen you actually believe in.
+Almost entirely paved, with some climb in the Imerovigli section.
+Walk early: start by 8 a.m., ahead of the sun and the cruise crowds.
+Take water and plenty of sunscreen, because the ridge has no shade.
 Hotel staff can arrange a transfer back from Oia.

 Start by 8 a.m.10 km · 3–4 hoursArrange the return transfer